 You wouldn’t compare the returns of your all stock portfolio with the annual return of a 50% stock and 50% bond portfolio.
 That’s because bonds, typically offer a lower rate of return than stock investments.

 Here’s a simple approach to figure out whether your investment portfolio is getting a good return or not.
 The goal is to match or beat an unmanaged index invested in a comparable asset allocation.

-Why should you use a benchmark to compare assess your returns?
-Because that is an achievable rate of return and most investors fail to reach that benchmark.
+You use a benchmark to compare assess your returns because that is an achievable rate of return.
+Despite how easy it is to invest in a market-matching index fund, most investors fail to reach that benchmark.

 Follow these steps to figure out your investment return:

 1. Create your asset allocation pie.
 What percent of your assets (or asset allocation) are in stocks, bonds, and cash?
 You may need to drill down even further into various types of investments.
 For example, if you want to go into depth you could examine the percent of your total investment assets are in large capitalization U.S. stocks, developing market international stocks, emerging market stocks, value U.S. stocks, small capitalization stocks etc.